Jose Altuve: 2025

+2026

+On April 21, 2026, Altuve played his 2,000th career game, to become the fifth active major leaguer to appear in as many games, and third Astro all-time, following Biggio (2.850) and Bagwell (2,150).
+(Note: The other active major leaguers included Andrew McCutchen, Carlos Santana, Freddie Freeman and Paul Goldschmidt.)
+On September 9, Altuve recorded his 2,500th hit with a double in the third inning against the Philadelphia Phillies.
+He became the 102nd player in Major League history and the second active player to reach the milestone; of the 102 players with 2,500 hits, only 31 players did so in less games played than Altuve, who did it in his 2,095th career game.

 International career

 Altuve represents his native Venezuela in international competition.
 He participated in the 2017 World Baseball Classic (WBC), splitting time at second and third base with Rougned Odor.
 This decision led to criticism of Venezuela manager Omar Vizquel, due to the fact that neither Altuve nor Odor had ever played third base in the majors before; both players made errors at critical moments in the second round, which eventually led to Venezuela's early exit from the tournament.
 Vizquel defended his managerial decisions, stating: "There's nothing we can do about it.
 We are trying to put the players there that got the opportunity to get some runs for us [...]
 It's hard for one guy to get in the lineup sometimes.
 I can't really bench Altuve and Odor."
 In Venezuela's 2017 campaign, Altuve slashed .259/.286/.259 with seven hits and one RBI.

 On August 17, 2022, Altuve announced that he would again play for Venezuela in the 2023 WBC.
 However, during a quarterfinals loss to the United States, he sustained a left thumb fracture from an errant Daniel Bard pitch.
 He underwent surgery and was expected to miss the first two months of the 2023 MLB season.

+Altuve did not play for Venezuela in the 2026 WBC at the request of the Astros due to lack of insurance coverage for the tournament.
+Despite not playing on the team, Altuve drove to Miami, the site of the semifinal and championship matches, from the Astros' spring training site in West Palm Beach and attended both their semifinal win against Italy and their championship win against the United States.